-Immerse yourself in the colourful and dynamic culture of Sri Lanka.
-The Island boasts 3000 years of history, and it has plenty of ancient ruins, temples and forts which will leave you in awe.
-Find yourself lost in the crowd of Dhaladha perehara "one of the oldest and most colourful processions in the world, from fire dancers to elephants and from whip lashers to drummers, it is truly a spectacle to witness.
-Sri Lanka's coloniel history is still alive and well in the building of Sri Lanka.
-Experience that perfect coloniel era lifestyle in bungalows overlooking tea plantations while sipping that perfect srilankan tea or take a tour around the cities observing the dutch and english inspired architecture all around the nation.
+Immerse yourself in the colorful and dynamic culture of Sri Lanka.
+The Island boasts 3000 years of history, and it has plenty of ancient ruins, temples, and forts which will leave you in awe.
+Find yourself lost in the crowd of Dhaladha perehara "one of the oldest and most colorful processions in the world, from fire dancers to elephants and whip lashers to drummers, it is truly a spectacle to witness.
+Sri Lanka's colonial history is still alive and well in its architecture.
+Experience, that perfect colonial era lifestyle in bungalows overlooking tea plantations, while sipping that perfect Srilankan tea or take a tour around the cities observing the Dutch and English inspired architecture all around the nation.

 Heritage & CultureSri Lanka

 Anuradhapura is a major city in Sri Lanka.
 It is the capital city of North Central Province, Sri Lanka and the capital of Anuradhapura District.

 |Sri Maha Bodhi Viharaya|

 Sri Lanka’s capital and largest city, Colombo.Offers confusingly busy bustling streets, Modern building and Old ones with Portuguese, Dutch and English influenced architecture and cultural melting pot.
 But once you look past the hustle and bustle, Colombo is a city with beautiful Buddhist temples, amazing restaurants and a buzzing vibrant night life scene.

 Lying at the heart of the Cultural Triangle,is the little town of DAMBULLA is famous for its remarkable cave monasteries: five magical, dimly lit grottoes crammed with magnificent statues and decorated with some of the finest murals in the country, offering a picture-perfect snapshot of historical artistry at its finest.

 |Jathiaka Namal Uyana|